Chart Color Schemes

 Black Forest displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Black Forest's dwelling structure, as per the latest Census, consisted of 59.3% houses and 40.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+The latest Census evaluated Black Forest's dwelling structure as 59.3% houses and 40.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Black Forest was higher at 34.3%, with mortgaged dwellings at 25.6% and rented ones at 40.1%.
-The median monthly mortgage repayment in the area was $1,733, above Adelaide metro's average of $1,562.
-The median weekly rent figure was $290, lower than Adelaide metro's $320.
-Nationally, Black Forest's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower at $375.
+Home ownership in Black Forest was at 34.3%, with mortgaged dwellings at 25.6% and rented ones at 40.1%.
+The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,562.
+The median weekly rent in Black Forest was $290, compared to Adelaide metro's $320.
+Nationally, Black Forest's mortgage repayments were lower at $1,733 versus Australia's average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing